ioos/bio_mobilization_workshop/index.md

 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

+### GBIF community workshop
+What the GBIF community workshop will cover

+* The GBIF governance
+* GBIF nodes and the ECA network
+* GBIF implementation plan and work programmes
+* GBIF strategic framework
+* GBIF community formum
+* Development of a national data mobilization strategy for Croatia
+* Global registry of scientific collections (GrSciColl)

+In this workshop we will talk about how GBIF is organized globally as an infrastructure and how we can translate this in local practices.
+How a GBIF node is organized and how to setup a community around GBIF.
+How to communicate to stakeholders

+### Hands on technical workshop
+What the technical workshop will cover

+* How to admin an IPT
+* How to customize IPT

 AUDIENCE

+The hands-on workshop is open for researchers, data curaters, data managers who have an interest in the publication of data on [GBIF](www.gbif.org)
+The GBIF community workshop is on invitation only.
+However the material available on this website could be of interest for anyone who is developping a GBIF Node and community.

-This workshop is targetting researchers and data managers from Balkan countries who have an interest in the publication of data on [GBIF](www.gbif.org) The workshop is organized in the CESP project CROMET, a GBIF funden project on capacity building.
+The workshop is organized in the CESP project CROMET, a GBIF funded project on capacity building.

 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}